fmhy/edit/posts/Retro-Rewind.md

 1. Download [WheelWizard](https://github.com/patchzyy/WheelWizard/releases), go to settings, [set the paths](https://ibb.co/WHqWgcb), click save, select home, run the installer.
 1. Go back to settings, select "Launch Mii channel," create a Mii to use for your license, and that's it, you can now launch and play Retro Rewind!

+**Note** - WheelWizard can be slow, especially if you're installing RR for the first time, so it may be worth doing  [manually](https://youtu.be/ZiQ7WAOlJOk) instead to speed up the process.

 ***

 # Wii / WiiU Setup Guide